FIDATA/dev-toolkit/README.md

 2. Everything else for build (see above)

-4. Python 3
+4. Python 3.3 or later

-	I use Python 3.3 and I'm not sure about ability to work with other versions.

 	Download page: http://python.org/download/.